MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/coordinatesystems/coordinatesystems.md

 ![World Coordinates in MeVisLab](/images/tutorials/basicmechanics/WorldCoordinates.png "World Coordinates in MeVisLab")

 The `ConstantImage` module generates an artificial image with a certain size, data type and a constant fill value.
 The origin of the image is at the origin of the world coordinate system, therefore the `SoCoordinateSystem` module shows the world coordinate system.
+In order to have a larger z-axis, open the panel of the `ConstantImage` module and set *IMage Size* for *Z* to *256*.

 ![ConstantImage Info](/images/tutorials/basicmechanics/ConstantImageInfo.png "ConstantImage Info")